openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Presentation with Cryptographic Proof of Possession

-If the Verifiable Credential is presented with a cryptographic proof of possession, which can be a Verifiable Presentation, this cryptographic proof of possession MUST be bound to the intended audience and the respective transaction.
+If the Verifiable Credential is presented with a cryptographic proof of possession, which can be a Verifiable Presentation, this cryptographic proof of possession MUST be bound by the Wallet to the intended audience and the respective transaction and the Verifier MUST verify this binding.
 Verifiable Presentation container objects MUST be linked to `client_id` and `nonce` from the Authentication Request.
 The `client_id` is used to detect the presentation of Verifiable Credentials to a different party other than the intended.
 This prevents a legitimate recipient of a Verifiable Presentation to present it to other Verifiers.
 The `nonce` value binds the Presentation to a certain authentication transaction and allows the Verifier to detect injection of a Presentation in the flow, which is especially important in the flows where the Presentation is passed through the front-channel.

 Note: These values MAY be represented in different ways in a Verifiable Presentation (directly as claims or indirectly be incorporation in proof calculation) according to the selected proof format denoted by the format claim in the Verifiable Presentation container.